jofas/blog/content/003-mongodump-archive-to-json/index.md

 # Required Steps

-I was hoping to be able to extract the data from the archive file without spinning up a local MongoDB instance, which in my mind sounded like too much overhead for such a benign task.
+I was hoping to be able to extract the data from the archive file without spinning up a local MongoDB instance.
+In my mind this sounded like too much overhead for such a benign task.
 But it turns out my use-case described above is less common than anticipated.
 I thought that I must be able to use `mongodump` itself or at least its counterpart `mongorestore` to query the data from an archive file and print the